-The total profit of each trader in dollars is $0.03 \times 1,000,000 = 30,000$ .
+The total profit of each trader in dollars is $0.03 \times 1,000,000 = 30,000$.
 Trader B's profit is realized at the end of the three months.
 Trader A's profit is realized day-by-day during the three months.
 Substantial losses are made during the first two months and profits are made during the final month.
 It is likely that Trader B has done better because Trader A had to finance its losses during the first two months.

-Problem 2.25
+Problem 2.27

 Explain what is meant by open interest.
 Why does the open interest usually decline during the month preceding the delivery month?
-On a particular day there are 2,000 trades in a particular futures contract.
-Of the 2,000 traders on the long side of the market, 1,400 were closing out position and 600 were entering into new positions.
-Of the 2,000 traders on the short side of the market, 1,200 were closing out position and 800 were entering into new positions.
+On a particular day, there were 2,000 trades in a particular futures contract.
+This means that there were 2000 buyers (going long) and 2000 sellers (going short).
+Of the 2,000 buyers, 1,400 were closing out positions and 600 were entering into new positions.
+Of the 2,000 sellers, 1,200 were closing out positions and 800 were entering into new positions.
 What is the impact of the day's trading on open interest?